uriartej/Food-For-You/README.md

    java -cp out\production\Food Choices For You Main

 ### Current Progress
 So far the programs allows the user to input a restaurant, the program then outputs the list of fast food items from the specific restaurant.
 If restaurant is not in the list, it will display "Restaurant Not Found."

-Update:
+_**Update**_:
 I added a boolean method named isItemMatchingChoice that takes parameters of the item, and the choice.
 The choices are utlized by using a switch statement from one to three.
 The first choice is healthy, second is weight gain, and third is protein.
 All these choices are fetched through the items description by using specific words such as healthy, weight gain, protein to name a few.
 If the item description contains any of these words, then the item would be displays by the user's choice.
 The next step of this project is to create the frontend.

-Update:
+_**Update**_:
 Recorganized the files into one package.
-The name of the package is com.foodapp. foodforyou.
+The name of the package is com.foodapp.foodforyou.
 All files have the same package.
 Renamed Main.java to Output.java.

+_**Update**_:
+Added more options for the user to choose from such as _view restuarant_, _add__restaurant_, _update restaurant_, _delete restaurant_, _add menu item_ and _remove menu item_ by editing Output.java file.
+I edited RestaurantDatabase.java file by adding methods to support the user to choose more options.
+Also, added a database intilization method.
+I began setting up the development environment by choosing Maven as my build tool.
+Created a pom.xml file with the neccessary dependancies to start on the backend using Spring Boot.